 Hi!
 I'm a developer, public speaker, inclusivity advocate and community organiser.
 A lot of my work is focused on Python/Django, and that's also my main development platform.
 I'm passionate about building inclusive communities, technology and conferences, where everyone can feel welcome, valued and at home.
 I'm also particularly interested in issues around well-being, ethics and empathy in tech.

-I’m the co-founder of DashCare where we do high quality Python/Django development and consultancy.
+DashCare is my personal company, from which I do software engineering and project consultancy.
 My past development projects include anything from network management, to financial monitoring of healthcare, to SaaS platforms.